h33raj/SKF-Code-Examples/django/16-code_example--SQL_query--.md

         		self.address,
     		])

-    """
-    In order to add your model to django, you have to add the app in INSTALLED_APP
+    //In order to add your model to django, you have to add the app in INSTALLED_APP INSTALLED_APPS = [
-    """

-    INSTALLED_APPS = [
-    	#...
+    	//...
     	'myapp',
-    	#...
+    	//...
 	]

 	"""
 	After adding the application, inorder to make the changes we need to make migrations